 If you, too, are deciding on which one to use for your next web application development project, honestly, you will hardly go wrong with either framework.
 Both are extensible, mature web frameworks, which offer similar functionality in handling requests and serving up documents.

 However, both differ in their scope of responsibilities.
-While one is a full-stack framework, another is a power-packed micro-framework catering to modern web development needs.
+While one is a full-stack framework, another is a power-packed micro-framework catering to the needs of modern web development solutions.

 When there is such immense competition amongst the Python development world’s two biggies, confusion is inevitable.
 So let’s clear the clutter of Flask vs Django starting from the very basics to set you on the right track of web development.